 - Two's complement fraction and exponent, continuous number line thru Zero

-- Escaped values preserve sign and orientation beyond representable range — values don't collapse to ±∞ or NaN, they become Exploded/Vanished and continue participating in absolute operations
+- Escaped values preserve sign and orientation beyond representable range: values don't collapse to ±∞ or NaN but become Exploded/Vanished and continue participating in absolute operations

-- Many distinct undefined states track error origin — zero-divide-by-zero, 0×∞, and others are distinguishable, not collapsed into a single opaque NaN
+- Many distinct undefined states track error origin: zero-divide-by-zero, 0×∞, and others are distinguishable rather than collapsed into a single opaque NaN

 - One datapath, infinite precision combinations